 Residential customers may also contact Xfinity by phone at 1-800-XFINITY, visit us online or visit a nearby Xfinity store to discuss a plan that works for your home.
 To find a store near you, visit www.xfinitystore.com.

 Once you’ve reached out to request service, we’ll set up an appointment for installation.
 During the installation appointment, a Comcast technician will come to your address to establish a direct, wired connection to your home or business and help you get your services up and running.
 At this point, you’re officially a Comcast customer!

 Please note – The technician will install a temporary line to get you connected.
 This line will initially be above ground, likely through Spring, when ground conditions improve enough to bury the line underground.

-Construction is expected to begin in 2023.
+Construction is expected to begin in 2023 with completion in 2024.

 Click here to learn more about some of the key priorities that reflect our company’s values.